FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-02-03-using-auth0-in-angular-with-ngrx.md

 In this blog post I want to show how we can add Auth0 authentication into an Angular app when using state management with NgRx.

 We are going to look how you can place authentication with Auth0 in an Angular app to provide a login and a logout and going a little beyond the incredibly good tutorial [The Complete Guide to Angular User Authentication with Auth0](https://auth0.com/blog/complete-guide-to-angular-user-authentication/).
 Also there is already a blog post I am happy to link to: [NgRx Authentication Tutorial](https://auth0.com/blog/ngrx-authentication-tutorial/).
 In this blog we are starting from the beginning and refer to the next syntax in NgRx and maybe an alternative way.
-I definitely recommend to give the resources a read, they really helped me a lot.
+I recommend giving the resources a read, they really helped me a lot.

 However, let us start.